-Gain (loss) on derivative contracts, net for the year ended December 31, 2019 amounted to \$(282,713), \$218,848 and \$(236,330) for the years ended December 31, 2019, 2018 and 2017, respectively, and includes realized and unrealized gains or losses due to the change in fair value of equity derivative contracts relating to the Comcast common stock owned by the Company.
-The effects of these gains (losses) are offset by losses (gains) on investment securities pledged as collateral, which are included in gain (loss) on investments, net discussed above.
-The loss for the year ended December 31, 2017 also includes the realized loss on the settlement of certain put-call options of \$97,410.
+Gain (loss) on derivative contracts, net amounted to \$(178,264), \$(282,713) and \$218,848 for the years ended December 31, 2020, 2019 and 2018, respectively, and includes realized and unrealized gains or losses due to the change in fair value of equity derivative contracts relating to the Comcast common stock owned by the Company.
+The effects of these gains (losses) are offset by losses (gains) on investment securities pledged as collateral, which are included in gain (loss) on investments and sale of affiliate interest, net discussed above.

-Gain (loss) on Interest Rate Swap Contracts
+Loss on Interest Rate Swap Contracts

-Gain (loss) on interest rate swap contracts was \$(53,902), \$(61,697) and \$5,482 for the years ended December 31, 2019, 2018 and 2017, respectively.
-These amounts represent the increase or decrease in the fair value of interest rate swap contracts.
+Loss on interest rate swap contracts amounted to \$78,606, \$53,902 and \$61,697 for the years ended December 31, 2020, 2019 and 2018, respectively.
+These amounts represent the decrease in the fair value of interest rate swap contracts.
 These swap contracts are not designated as hedges for accounting purposes.